RiftValleySoftware/RVS_MaskButton/README.md

 ###### Forcing A Redraw

 Whether the control was set up via storyboard or programmatically, it caches images, and may sometimes need to flush the caches, and redraw.
-This is done via the [`forceRedraw`](https://riftvalleysoftware.github.io/RVS_MaskButton/Classes/RVS_MaskButton.html#/s:14RVS_MaskButtonAAC11forceRedrawyyF) method.
+This is done via the [`forceRedraw()`](https://riftvalleysoftware.github.io/RVS_MaskButton/Classes/RVS_MaskButton.html#/s:14RVS_MaskButtonAAC11forceRedrawyyF) method.

 It is suggested that you call this method whenever the view controller executes its [`viewWillLayoutSubviews()`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621437-viewwilllayoutsubviews) method.

 ###### A Note On Programmatically Setting the Font

-Apple restricts access to the UIButton's `font` property (the one that is set from the Attributes Inspector), so we declare [a separate accessor, called `bttonFont: UIFont?`](https://github.com/RiftValleySoftware/RVS_MaskButton/blob/master/Sources/RVS_MaskButton/RVS_MaskButton.swift#L267).
+Apple restricts access to the UIButton's `font` property (the one that is set from the Attributes Inspector), so we declare [a separate accessor, called `buttonFont: UIFont?`](https://github.com/RiftValleySoftware/RVS_MaskButton/blob/master/Sources/RVS_MaskButton/RVS_MaskButton.swift#L267).
 Use this to prgrammatically set the font.

 ## The Test Harness App